As a defender, the most important concept you can grasp is: Should we be "safe" or "attack?" Should we be "Passive or Aggressive?"

 Sometimes you will be able to anticipate whether to be passive or aggressive before the dummy even comes down.
 Listen carefully to the auction.
 Say the auction (with no interference by our side) goes: 1--1--2--4 and your hand is:

 Is it time to be passive or aggressive?

 Can't you picture dummy coming down with something like AKJxxx?
 If so, you better get to work quickly before declarer pitches all of his minor-suit losers on hearts.
 The best chance to get tricks is a diamond lead.

 What about 1--2--3--4?
 This is a deal where it feels like declarer is going to fight for tricks and you would like to lead passively.

 Summary: On defense, usually try to be passive.
 Don't make attacking/dangerous plays.
 But, if all the evidence is there that declarer will be able to dispose of his losers if you don't get active, then get active.

 Just as a picture is worth 1,000 words, so are examples.
-Try the four below to see if you can further understand this very important part of defense:
+Try the four free deals below to see if you can further understand this very important part of defense:

 GET LARRY'S VIDEO ON DEFENSE HERE!

-For more practice deals, click here, and then download the demo (under the picture of the CD).
+For more practice deals, click here, and then download the demo (all the way at the bottom).